unsw-restech/unsw-restech.github.io/docs/faq.md

 Use`#!bash rsync` to copy data to the KDM server.
 More information is above.

 #### Is there any way of connecting my own file storage to one of the clusters?
 Whilst it is not possible to connect individual drives to any of the clusters, some units and research groups have purchased large capacity storage units which are co-located with the clusters.
 This storage is then available on the cluster nodes.
-For more information please contact the Research Technology Service Team by placing a request with the [IT Service Centre](mailto:ITServiceCentre@unsw.edu.au).
+For more information please contact the Research Technology Service Team by sending an email to [restech.support@unsw.edu.au](mailto:restech.support@unsw.edu.au).

 #### Can I specify how much file storage I want on local scratch?
 If you want to specify the minimum amount of space on the drive before your job will be assigned to a node then you can use the file option in your job script.
 Unfortunately setting up more complicated file requirements is currently problematic.